-- Business Understanding: Focuses on understanding the project objectives and requirements from a business perspective, and then converting this knowledge into a data mining problem definition and a preliminary plan.
+Focuses on understanding the project objectives and requirements from a business perspective.
+The analyst formulates this knowledge as a data mining problem and develops preliminary plan

-- Data Understanding: Starts with an initial data collection and proceeds with activities in order to get familiar with the data, to identify data quality problems, to discover first insights into the data, or to detect interesting subsets to form hypotheses for hidden information.
+Starting with initial data collection, the analyst proceeds with activities to get familiar with the data, identify data quality problems & discover first insights into the data.
+In this phase, the analyst might also detect interesting subsets to form hypotheses for hidden information

-- Data Preparation: The data preparation phase covers all activities to construct the final dataset from the initial raw data.
+The data preparation phase covers all activities to construct the final dataset from the initial raw data

-- Modeling: Modeling techniques are selected and applied.
-Since some techniques like neural nets have specific requirements regarding the form of the data, there can be a loop back here to data prep.
+The analyst evaluates, selects & applies the appropriate modelling techniques.
+Since some techniques like neural nets have specific requirements regarding the form of the data.
+There can be a loop back here to data prep

-- Evaluation: Once one or more models have been built that appear to have high quality based on whichever loss functions have been selected, these need to be tested to ensure they generalize against unseen data and that all key business issues have been sufficiently considered.
-The end result is the selection of the champion model(s).
+The analyst builds & chooses models that appear to have high quality based on loss functions that were selected.
+The analyst them tests them to ensure that they can generalise the models against unseen data.
+Subsequently, the analyst also validates that the models sufficiently cover all key business issues.
+The end result is the selection of the champion model(s)

-- Deployment: Generally this will mean deploying a code representation of the model into an operating system to score or categorize new unseen data as it arises and to create a mechanism for the use of that new information in the solution of the original business problem.
-Importantly, the code representation must also include all the data prep steps leading up to modeling so that the model will treat new raw data in the same manner as during model development.
+Generally this will mean deploying a code representation of the model into an operating system.
+This also includes mechanisms to score or categorise new unseen data as it arises.
+The mechanism should use the new information in the solution of the original business problem.
+Importantly, the code representation must also include all the data prep steps leading up to modelling.
+This ensures that the model will treat new raw data in the same manner as during model development